Looking to enroll in the EMS program at NTCC?

 Students who are enrolled in the any EMS certificate program are waived from the TSI requirements.
 EMT Basic students will be advised to take the THEA during the first semester.

 Students enrolling in the paramedic certificate or AAS EMS degree program are also required to have successfully completed the EMT-Basic program and be a nationally registered or a Texas certified EMT within 3 months after the start of the paramedic program.

 Paramedic Students completing the EMT course from a program other than NTCC, can transfer credit.
 If college credit was not an option, credit by examination will transfer to six semester hours.
 Cost is $10 per semester hour.

 see the NTCC Academic Catalog for more information Click here or type https://catalog.ntcc.edu/content.php?catoid=12&navoid=1224 in to your browser. scroll down to the General Fee section

 All students are required to interview before enrolling.
 This interview allows the Instructor to answer any questions from the students as well as allows the student to tour the EMS department and the campus.

 The following should be acknowledged, documented, and/or obtained before the first day of class You will be given a link to upload the required documents:

-1. Documentation the student is least 18 years of age, or will be 18 years of age, within a year of completion of the EMT-Basic Course.
-This documentation consists of a copy of an official Texas or federal ID, such as driver’s license or passport.
+1. Documentation that the student is at least 18 years of age, or will be 18 years of age, within a year of completion of the EMT-Basic Course.
+This documentation consists of a copy of an official Texas or federal ID, such as a driver’s license or passport.

 3. Documentation of required immunizations or immunity.
 The following immunizations need to be documented: Tetanus/Diphtheria/Pertussis, Rubella, Mumps, Measles, Hepatitis B, Influenza, and Meningitis (if non-exempt).